News

 My Personal Feelings on Panther Chameleon Egg Sales

-In closing, it is only fair that I share my personal feelings about egg sales and why I am doing this outreach.
+Now, it is only fair that I share my personal feelings about egg sales and why I am doing this outreach.
 You ought to know where I am coming from!
 I love hatching chameleons and raising them up.
 It is one of my greatest joys.
 And I would love for others to be able to experience that.
-I am not concerned about the shipping of eggs as I know they ship and hatch just fine.
+I am not as concerned about the shipping of eggs as I know they ship and hatch if the shipping is done right.
 And I would rather an egg be shipped than a live chameleon.
 Yes, they fall asleep in the dark of the box, but that is still quite the bumpy night.
 And if anything unexpected happens I would rather that happen to an egg than a juvenile chameleon.
 My huge concern is that eggs are being sold as a cheaper alternative to well-started juvenile chameleons and that encourages the money saving part of us.
 And the deferred worry part of us.
 Hey, I’ll buy three eggs and worry about the set-ups later.
 Do you really want three chameleons?
 Would you buy three chameleons if they were juveniles?
-And if you are buying an egg to save money, are you willing to spend all the money for two set-ups – a hatchling grow-out and adult cage?
-My concern is with the motivation for getting an egg and if that is good for the chameleon that will hatch.
+And if you are buying an egg to save money, are you willing to spend the money it takes for two set-ups – a hatchling grow-out and adult cage?
+My concern is with the motivation for getting an egg and if that is good for the chameleon.
+We humans trend to like immediate gratification and put off worrying about how we deal with our decisions until later

 A Breeder's Perspective on Buying a Panther Chameleon egg